-- Consider this expression: 10 + 9 4

-- What do we get when we simplify it to a single value?
+- Consider this expression: 10 + 9 4.
+What do we get when we simplify it to a single value?

 - 15

 - How did you arrive at your answer?

-Invite students to share their responses.
-Students will likely note the presence of addition and subtraction.
-They will also likely conclude that they must work from left to right to arrive at a correct result.
+Did you work from left to right to arrive your result?
 This solving strategy can be represented by the Circle of Evaluation, below.

-But is it essential to solve from left to right?
+Is it essential to solve from left to right?

 Ask if anyone opted to subtract before adding.
 If so, invite them to share their method and then invite other students to weigh in.

-Have students evaluate the Circle of Evaluation below and then assess if it is equivalent to the Circle of Evaluation, above.
+Evaluate the Circle of Evaluation below.
+Is it equivalent to the previous Circle of Evaluation?